emcoglab/ldm-query/README.md

     The permissible values of `<model-name>` are:
     -   N-gram models:
         -   `log-ngram`: The log n-gram count model.
+        -   `conditional-probability-ngram`: The conditional probability n-gram model.
+            -   **A note about the conditional probability n-gram model**: The conditional probability n-gram model is not symmetric.
+In other words, the order of the words in the word pair matters for the result.
+In all cases, the first word will be treated as the target word `t` and the second word will be treated as the context word `c`.
+The result returned will be the conditional probability `p(c|t)`, i.e. the probability of finding the word `c` in the context of the target word `t`.
         -   `probability-ratio-ngram`: The probability ratio n-gram model.
         -   `ppmi-ngram`: The positive pointwise mutual information (PPMI) n-gram model.
     -   Count vector models: